awsdocs/amazon-ecs-developer-guide/doc_source/codedeploy_IAM_role.md

-# Amazon ECS AWS CodeDeploy IAM Role<a name="codedeploy_IAM_role"></a>
+# Amazon ECS CodeDeploy IAM Role<a name="codedeploy_IAM_role"></a>

-Before you can use the AWS CodeDeploy blue/green deployment type with Amazon ECS, the AWS CodeDeploy service needs permissions to update your Amazon ECS service on your behalf\.
-These permissions are provided by the AWS CodeDeploy IAM role \(`ecsCodeDeployRole`\)\.
+Before you can use the CodeDeploy blue/green deployment type with Amazon ECS, the CodeDeploy service needs permissions to update your Amazon ECS service on your behalf\.
+These permissions are provided by the CodeDeploy IAM role \(`ecsCodeDeployRole`\)\.

 **Note**
-IAM users also require permissions to use AWS CodeDeploy; these permissions are described in [Blue/Green Deployment Required IAM Permissions](deployment-types.md#deployment-type-bluegreen-IAM)\.
+IAM users also require permissions to use CodeDeploy; these permissions are described in [Blue/Green Deployment Required IAM Permissions](deployment-types.md#deployment-type-bluegreen-IAM)\.

 There are two managed policies provided\.
-The `AWSCodeDeployRoleForECS` policy, shown below, gives AWS CodeDeploy permission to update any resource using the associated action\.
+The `AWSCodeDeployRoleForECS` policy, shown below, gives CodeDeploy permission to update any resource using the associated action\.

 ```
 {